edgarcosta/beantheory/README.md

-# BeanTheory, a unified seminar webpage for Number Theory seminars in the Boston area
+# BeanTheory, a unified webpage for Number Theory seminars in the Boston area